-When using KX II as the front end of a Paragon system, you should restrict the cable length (distance) for having good video quality.
+When using KX II as the front end of a Paragon system, you should restrict the cable length (distance) for good video quality.

-- Supported distance from the KX II user station to the target server is 500 cable feet (152 m).
-Greater distances may result in video performance that may or may not be acceptable to you. - Supported distance from KX II to the KX II user station is up to 150 cable feet (45 m).
-For more detailed information, see Dominion KX II User Guide.
+Supported distance from the Paragon user station to the target server is 500 cable feet (152 m).
+Greater distances may result in video performance that may or may not be acceptable to you.

+Supported distance from KX II to the Paragon user station is up to 150 cable feet (45 m).